DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Well, I wouldn't mind two thousand massages as a reward too."

 "Are you old man!?
-...Ah, well, I guess you're older than human elderly."
+...Ah, well, I suppose you're older than human elderly."

 _TL Note:_ No one would mind giving her such reward... aside from our hero ofc.
 Ei, Kai, what are you doing!?
 Reiren is such good girl and you cannot even reward her properly!?